 Eb Minor Pentatonic Scale

-The minor pentatonic scale is another huge staple in guitar oriented music, most players usually start learning how to improvise over chord progressions using this scale and other similar ones such as the blues scale.
+The minor pentatonic scale is another huge staple in guitar-oriented music.
+Most players usually start learning how to improvise over chord progressions using this scale and other similar ones such as the blues scale.

-It is just like a natural minor scale, except without its 2nd and 6th degrees.
+It’s just like a natural minor scale, except without its 2nd and 6th degrees.